SP7-Ritmare/starterkit/docs/tutorials/dataflowengine/insertobservations.rst

 Examples of NRT or RT insert observations
 =========================================

-The fastest way to insert new observations within GET-IT is through the graphical user interface (GUI) (:ref:`upload_observations`) implemented ad-hoc for this purpose.
+The fastest way for inserting new observations within GET-IT is to use the graphical user interface (GUI) (:ref:`upload_observations`) implemented ad-hoc for this purpose.
 This GUI is specifically developed for users who want to insert data that were prevously collected within spreadsheets or similar files.
 A different scenario is the automatic upload from data logger, remote station, etc.: In this case the correct way to insert observation data in GET-IT is directly through the exposed SOS interface, exploiting standard transactional requests of Sensor Web (SWE) and SOS.
 In particular the SOS accept the insertObservation request to insert standard encoded observations.
-The use of XML language ensure a complete OGC-SWE compliance.
+The use of XML language ensures a complete OGC-SWE compliance.
 Below an example of insertObservation request:

 .. code-block:: xml